slamdev/baby-routine-tracker/technical-tasks.md

   * Use a ViewModel to manage the state of the ongoing sleep timer.
   * Implement the logic to create and save a new sleep document in Firestore upon completion.

-**User Story:** As a parent, I want to log a feeding, specifying whether it was breast milk or bottle, and record the duration (for breastfeeding) or the amount (for bottle-feeding).
+**User Story:** As a parent, I want to log a feeding with distinct options for breast milk (using a start/stop timer) and bottle feeding (entering amount directly).

 * **Acceptance Criteria:**
-  * Tapping a "Log Feeding" button opens a form or dialog.
-  * The user can select the feeding type (e.g., "Breast Milk," "Bottle").
-  * Conditional UI appears: a timer for "Breast Milk" or a numeric input for "Bottle" (in ml/oz).
-  * The saved event accurately reflects all the selected details.
+  * The feeding card displays both "Breast Milk" and "Bottle" options directly on the main screen.
+  * For breast milk: tapping "Start Feeding" begins a real-time timer, tapping "Stop Feeding" ends the session and logs the duration automatically.
+  * For bottle feeding: tapping "Log Bottle" opens a simple dialog to enter the amount (ml) and optional notes.
+  * Both feeding types show the last feeding details on the main screen.
+  * Real-time timer updates are visible during ongoing breast milk feeding sessions.
 * **Technical Tasks:**
+  * Create FeedingTrackingCard with separate breast milk and bottle sections.
+  * Implement start/stop timer functionality for breast milk feeding (similar to sleep tracking).
-  * Create a reusable composable for the feeding log form.
+  * Create simple bottle feeding dialog for amount entry.
-  * Implement state logic to show the correct input field based on the selected feeding type.
-  * Define a Firestore data model for feeding events that can accommodate both duration and amount.
+  * Add service methods to support both ongoing breast milk sessions and completed bottle feedings.
+  * Implement real-time synchronization for ongoing breast milk feeding across devices.

 **User Story:** As a parent, I want to quickly log a diaper change, noting if it was wet, dirty, or both.